Honesty and transparency make you vulnerable. Be honest and transparent anyway.Mother Teresa

 Let’s wrap this up by concisely answering the original question.

-First, the setup techniques we recommend are different because the tools our Beloved Customers need to setup are different from those to which the “Creators” on Gooble’s PhewTube and the trolls on the internet forums are accustomed.
+First, the setup techniques we recommend are different because the tools our Beloved Customers need to setup are different from those to which the “Creators” on SpewTube and the trolls on the internet forums are accustomed.
 They are made by true craftsmen, not unskilled factory workers using mass-produced components, much less mass-produced Chinese components.
 Our craftsmen are Japanese gentlemen living and working in Japan using crowns, ferrules, and handles made by them to reasonable tolerances, and the highest-quality hand-forged blades, also made by real Japanese blacksmiths working in their own smithies.
-Kigoroshi and water soaks are not necessary to setup these chisels, and will in fact harm them.
+Kigoroshi and water soaks are not necessary to setup these chisels, and will not improve them.

 Second, because our Beloved Customers selected C&S Tools, we assume they are more advanced than the easily-deceived amateurs that typically buy hardware store-grade mass-produced chisels, and therefore actually want to do initial setup in accordance with the highest standards, not the lowest.
-It’s their choice, of course, but it would be grossly irresponsible of us to advocate lesser techniques like those of the GooberLube posers or the slimy denizens of the internet forum troll pits.
+It’s their choice, of course, but it would be grossly irresponsible of us to advocate lesser techniques like those of the GooberLube posers or the slimy denizens of the troll pits in the internet forums.

 And third, unlike the wholesalers and distributors that peddle hardware store-grade tools overseas at inflated prices, we take our warranty seriously, and therefore actually care about the performance and longevity of the tools we sell.
 Accordingly, we need our Beloved Customers to set them up properly using the advanced techniques in our tutorial because we have a reputation to protect and a direct financial interest in customer satisfaction.